jryans/debug-info-issues/LLVM/speculated-bb-bad-value/issue.md

-At the time of the issue (2018), LLVM didn't have a way to express debug values involving multiple SSA locations, such as this case with speculation via a `select` instruction, so the only choice back then was to drop the debug info.
+At the time of the issue (2018), LLVM didn't have a way to express debug values involving multiple SSA locations, such as this case with speculation via a `select` instruction, so the only choice back then was to drop the debug info as part of `SimplifyCFG` (where the instruction change took place).

 ```diff
    // Move all 'aggressive' instructions, which are defined in the